chloeklin/polyBERT/README.md

 I strongly recommend using the `psmiles` Python package for generating polymer fingerprints with polyBERT.
 It takes care of downloading polyBERT, canonicalization of PSMILES strings, and computing polyBERT fingerprints.
 Please see the [PSMILES](https://github.com/Ramprasad-Group/psmiles) on GitHub.

+## polyOne data set

+The polyOne data set is used to train polyBERT.
+It can be downloaded from [Zenodo](https://zenodo.org/record/7124188).

 ## Prepare Python environment

 1. Make sure [Poetry](https://python-poetry.org/docs/) is installed